Housing Assistance Resources - City of Overland Park, Kansas

 Local non-profit agencies receive allocations from Overland Park’s Community Development Block Grant funds to provide direct assistance to low-and moderate income households.
 Up to three months of assistance may be available to qualified households.
 For those seeking assistance, apply directly to one of the following partner agencies who currently receive City Community Development Block Grant funds:

 The City also supports Johnson County’s Aging and Human Services department to provide rental assistance and utility assistance to Overland Park residents.
+You may also request assistance by calling Aging and Human Services at 913-715-6653.

 Home Repair Assistance